rgbkrk/bookstore/README.md

 You'll need to replace `USER_NAME` and `API_KEY` with your actual username and api key of course.
 You can get the API key from the cloud control panel after logging in.

+Note: If you're using Rackspace UK, you'll want to set your region to `'LON'`.